Gurimarie/Entertainments-r-us/README.md

 * Connect to Heroku through the terminal (heroku logon -i) and to stop Heroku from uploading the statis-files with the database (since they are going to be deployd on AWS), use command  "$ heroku config:set DISABLE_COLLECTSTATIC=1".
 * Then migrate as usual (no need to makemigrations, as they are already ready).
 * Create Procfile, and go to Heroku to add deployment through GitHub.
 * Create a user on AWS Amazon, create a bucket and a user (staticfilesuser).
+Add the credentials to Heroku.
+* Allow Heroku to collect staticfiles by DISABLE_COLLECTSTATIC=0

 ### Steps to deploy this page on Heroku from GitHub repository: